-Have you done a test run?
+- Complete a test run using a mock or lower stakes assessment early in your course.
 Regardless of your solution, you want to ensure that your students are comfortable with the process, know what is expected of them, and have the technology to complete the assessment.
 A great way to ensure that everyone (you, your students, and your teaching team) is ready for the final assessment is to run a mock final assessment.
 You'll also be able to ensure that any handwritten work is submitted in a format that is easily legible (for tips on how to ensure high quality submissions, see "How do I submit handwritten work?")

 How do the different assessment tools compare?

 |Quercus Quizzes||Quercus Assignments||Crowdmark Assigned Assessments|

 |Ideal for:||Assessments with multiple question and question types requiring some academic integrity security; accommodating different start/end and active writing times||Submission of (photographed or digitally scanned) handwritten work for grading within SpeedGrader; open window access and submission availability; accommodating different start/end times; can use Turnitin

 ||Feedback on submitted files (e.g. handwritten work across large marking teams) for large classes; timed assessments; assessments requiring a combination of multiple-choice, text responses, and file upload responses.|

 |Not ideal for:||Feedback/marking submitted files (e.g. handwritten work)||Multiple questions; No function to limit active writing time (within larger availability window)||

 Assessments requiring rigorous technical academic security; high volume of accommodations